DIY Aromatherapy Room Spray (Made With Perfume Samples)

 I want my house, my bathroom, and my car to smell great without giving me a headache.
 Is that too much to ask?

 The Most Luxe Room Spray Ever?

-In any case, this room spray is the bomb.
+The finished product was a room spray that is light and fresh.
 It’s cheap to make and totally customizable.
 You should make some for yourself and some to give away as a gift.

 How To Make DIY Aromatherapy Room Spray

 I recently found myself with an overabundance of perfume samples.
 Since I knew I wasn’t going to use all of that perfume on myself, I decided to experiment with a homemade room spray.